OpenBioMaps/documentation/official_docs/en/admin_pages.rst

     WHERE %geometry_type% %envelope% %qstr%

 Use %F% and an alias name around the FROM table.
 It is necessary to split the query template.

-If you want join an other table use the %J% around the JOIN statement.
+If you want to join another table use the %J% around the JOIN statement.
 E.g.

 .. code-block:: SQL